JesseNoseworthy/parcel-react-starter/README.md

     $ npx parcel-react-starter your-app-name
     ```

-2. Navigate into your newly generate `./app` directory
+2. Navigate to the directory for your newly generated app (`./app` for instance)
     ```shell
     $ cd app
     ```

 3. Run a fresh install
     ```shell
     $ yarn